jluera/insurance_subreddit_analysis_pipeline/README.md

 ## Motivation

 This project was designed to exercise practical Data Engineering skills.
-It was inspired by work done in relation to the datatalks.club Data Engineering Zoomcamp and is a follow up on projects completed during that course.
+It was inspired by work done in relation to the datatalks.club Data Engineering Zoomcamp and serves as my final Capstone Project completed during that course.

 ## Project Architecture and Details
 This project makes use of the following resources: